 AT&T will be developing 5G through three “core 5G pillars.”
 Those pillars include mobile 5G, fixed 5G, and edge computing — all of which will play a big role in 5G development as time goes on.

 Here’s everything you need to know about AT&T’s 5G rollout.

 Although we’re not likely to see any 5G smartphones on the market for several months, AT&T has a different deployment strategy.
 It started its rollout using a 5G hotspot in 12 cities in late 2018.
-Eight more cities will get 5G in early 2019 as AT&T continues its nationwide rollout, and the company says it’ll have 5G in 21 states by the end of 2019.
+Now, the company has expanded its mobile 5G efforts to seven more cities.
+In total, the company says it’ll have 5G in 30 states by the end of 2019.
 Unfortunately, so far, AT&T’s mobile 5G is limited to business customers and developers, so if you’re a customer you won’t be able to take advantage of it for yourself just yet, even if you have a 5G phone.
 Here are all the cities confirmed so far.